bjoo/ChromaSummitBuildScripts/README.md

 ## Introduction

-This is a list of scripts I use to build Chroma on summit with QDP-JIT and QUDA The scripts are all in the `cuda-jit/` directory, whereas the sources need to go to the `src/` directory.
+This is a list of scripts I use to build Chroma on Summit.
+The general layout of the package is that there is a source directory: `src` where the source direcotries needed will live.
+Then there are various architecture specific directories e.g.
+ * `cuda-jit` -- build code for CUDA and use QDP-JIT
+ * `cuda`     -- build code for CUDA, but do not use QDP-JIT (coming soon)

 ### Preliminaries
  * First, get the sources.
 The `populate.sh` script helps with that.
  ```bash$
     cd src; ./populate.sh; cd ..
  ```
- * We need to change the toplevel directory in the `cuda-jit/env.sh` file.
+ * We need to change the toplevel directory in the `env.sh` file for the build we want to do.
+E.g. for a QDP-JIT based build this would be the `cuda-jit/env.sh` file.
  ```bash$
     cd cuda-jit
  ```